-You can start by learning how some great free software work, and from there, you can progress by learning premium versions.
+You can start by learning how some great free software works, and from there, you can progress by learning premium versions.

 Be open to learning.
-Once you are open to learning, you will keep learning more and more and invariably you will achieve more at the end of the day.
+Once you are open to learning, you will keep learning more and, invariably, you will achieve more at the end of the day.

 Reduce muddy sound with EQ

-If too many frequencies are partly coinciding in your mix, it will result to a ‘muddy’ situation.
+If too many frequencies are partly coinciding in your mix, it will result in a ‘muddy’ situation.
 This can be avoided.

-Learning to ‘notch out’ and ‘roll off’ is something that requires enough time, determination and energy.
-And it is important you learn the process very well.
-A spectrum analyzer will assist you on this.
+Learning to ‘notch out’ and ‘roll off’ is something that requires enough time, determination, and energy.
+And you must learn the process very well.
+A spectrum analyzer will assist you with this.
 Doing this will enable you to come up with a cleaner mix.